codingMustache/codingMustache/README.md

 ## Joke of the Day

-Pie is $2.50 in Jamaica and $3.00 in The Bahamas.
-These are the pie-rates of the Caribbean.
+What time did the man go to the dentist?
+Tooth hurt-y.

 ## Daily Trivia

-Which of these names was an actual codename for a cancelled Microsoft project?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. Saturn
+ 1. Shellscript
- 2. Pollux
+ 2. Shellshock
- 3. Neptune
+ 3. Corrupted Blood
- 4. Enceladus
+ 4. Heartbleed

 <details>
   <summary>Answer</summary>
-  Neptune
+  Heartbleed
 </details>